eldiablo100000/ROVIS/README.md

 # ROver for VIdeo Streaming

-A little robot to record and stream videos with a RaspberryPi
+A little controllable robot to record and stream videos over HTTP with a RaspberryPi.
+This is our Physics project for the University.

 ### Prerequisites
 You need NodeJS and npm